-How to Grow, Care and Propagate Silver Dollar Jade (Crassula arborescens)
+How to Grow and Care for Silver Dollar Jade Plant (Crassula arborescens) Indoors

-Silver Dollar Jade (Crassula arborescens) grows best in bright light with 4-6 hours of direct sunlight, average warmth, moderate humidity and moderately moist, rich, well-drained, succulents soil coupled with monthly feeding in the growing season.
+Silver Dollar Jade Plant (Crassula arborescens) grows best in bright light with some direct sunlight, average warmth, moderate humidity and moderately moist, rich, well-drained, succulents soil coupled with monthly feeding in the growing season.

-Crassula arborescens also called Silver Dollar Plant is among the popular Crassula varieties which bears rounded blue-gray leaves with maroon edges and small maroon speckles on the upper surface.
+Crassula arborescens also called Silver Dollar Plant is among the popular Crassula varieties and bears rounded blue-gray leaves with maroon edges and small maroon speckles on the upper surface.

 The small maroon speckles are technically called 'hydathodes' whose function is to help the plant absorb moisture from the atmosphere.
 They are especially useful in the plant's naturally dry environment.

-Silver Dollar Jade has thick, succulent, smooth, green-gray stems which become woody with age.
+Silver Dollar Plant has thick, succulent, smooth, green-gray stems which become woody with age.
 The stem is highly branched.
 Due to this characteristic, the plant can easily be trained into a bonsai.

 Silver Dollar Jade, Silver Dollar Plant, Crassula arborescens